HMS Centurion (1911): World War II

 In 1942, Centurion was transferred to the Eastern Fleet and was detached to the Mediterranean Fleet in May–June to escort Convoy M.W.
 11 from Alexandria to Malta in June as part of Operation Vigorous.
 She was assigned in the hopes of deceiving the Axis about the presence of an operational battleship; the Italians seem to have seen through the deception by the time the convoy sailed on 13 June, although the Germans were deceived.
 Two days later, the ship was slightly damaged by near misses when attacked by nine dive bombers; her Oerlikon cannon shot one of them down.
 Centurion was scuttled as a breakwater during the Invasion of Normandy off Omaha Beach on 9 June 1944 to protect a Mulberry harbour built to supply the forces ashore.

-Commemoration

-Tombstone in Ardmore, County Waterford, Ireland of Able Seaman Mike Moylan, who served aboard HMS Centurion and died in 1916.